crnagora/cpanel_ssh_whitelist/README.md

 ## Simple cpanel plugin to allow cpanel users to whitelist IP's in /etc/hosts.allow file & NFT Firewall.
+SSH port address is automatically determined from config of the SSH server.

+Works only with AlmaLinux 8 or any other Cpanel server with NFT firewall.

 to install: